AU-ExoMars/PCOT/mkdocs/docs/gettingstarted.md

 ## Getting help

 ### Nodes
+Inside the PCOT app there are three ways to get help on a node:

-Get help on a node by double-clicking on the little blue box in the top right corner of that node in the graph.
-This text is also available in the [automatically generated documentation](/autodocs).
+* Double-clicking on the little blue box in the top right corner of that node in the graph,
+* Using the right-click context menu on a node,
+* Using the right-click context menu on a button in the palette.

+The node help texts are also available in the [automatically generated documentation](/autodocs).

 ### Expressions